rakeshvanam29/userAvatar-react-native/README.md

 ## Installation

-`npm install --save react-native-user-avatar` or `yarn add react-native-user-avatar`
+`npm install --save react-native-avatar-generator` or `yarn add react-native-avatar-generator`

 ## Usage
 ## How to use ? :thinking: